mliebelt/PgnViewerJS-WP/README.md

     * Board: only FEN and layout elements of the board
     * Print: most not needed.

-### Build ###

-The build is done with Grunt, so the `package.json` file helps how to install the necessary tools.
-After installation, do the following steps:

-* Go into the root directory (with node.js, npm and Grunt installed).
-* Run `grunt` without any arguments.
-* This will build the distribution currently named `PgnViewerJS-WP.zip`.
-* Go to your WordPress website (as administrator), and upload the plugin.
-* Activate the plugin in WordPress.
-* Build an example page with the following in it: `[pgne]1. e4[/pgne]`
-* Save the page, and open the URL to the page.

-If everything works well, you will have now a page with a rendered chessboard in it, which is in edit mode, so you may now add moves that are shown in the section below.
-Read the documentation of [PgnViewerJS](http://mliebelt.github.io/PgnViewerJS/docu/index.html) what to do with the tool then.

-### Planned ###

-* Update the implementation to use the new box model.
-At the moment, users have to include classic boxes to have the chess games visualized.
-* Allow to have a default configuration, so that has not to be repeated all the time on each page.
+!block-editor.png!

 ### Configuration ###

 This will explain the configuration options that are directly supported.
 Details will be contained in the father implementation, so only the mapping in WordPress has to be explained.
 Here is a list of the relevant parameters:

-* `fen`: Gives the FEN string of the start position of the game.
+* `position`: Gives the FEN string of the start position of the game.
 Default is the inital position.
 * `orientation`: values are `white` (default) or `black`.
 * `layout`: values are `top` (default, board at the top, moves at the bottom) or `left` (board at the left, moves at the right).
 * `size`: the width of the column including everything, like `750px`.